BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 9. Classify your experience with reTHINK in this fifth challenge.

-# Survey - reTHINK Global Evaluation
+# Survey - reTHINK Overall Evaluation

+This section of the survey was used to make an overall evaluation about reTHINK.

 1. Which framework for web application development would you recommend?
 And why?